 Age old question: How to mix modern and traditional decorating styles

-Imagine a historic Brooklyn brownstone with ornate crown moldings and preserved millwork, tastefully appointed with stark contemporary furniture.
-Or a sleek Mid Century Modern ceiling lamp suspended above a bare, rustic farmhouse table.
+Imagine a historic Brooklyn brownstone with ornate crown moldings and preserved millwork, tastefully decorated with stark contemporary furniture.
+Or a sleek Mid Century Modern ceiling lamp suspended above a bare, weathered farmhouse table.

 Intriguing, right?
 The anachronistic contrast of styles creates a striking effect.